layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 ### 3. Virtual Application Operations
 - Participants send both requests and responses to each other through virtual applications using WebSocket connections
-- Any message (request or response) with an AccountID (`acc` field) is forwarded to all other participants
+- Any message (request or response) with an AppID specified is forwarded to all other participants
 - The broker maintains a real-time bidirectional communication layer for message routing
 - Virtual applications have versioning and expiration mechanisms to ensure security
 - Participants can update the state of their application off-chain without requiring blockchain transactions